kurtferreira/grid-snap/Readme.md

 // as an object (returns {x: 16, y:0})
 let pointB = snap({x: 14.5, y: 2.5}, {x: 16, y: 16})
 ```

-# Todo

-- Rig the code to allow for front-end use (at the moment its nodejs purpose-built)

 License
 ----